CristianChris/oAuth-service/README.md

-####Task: Develop an oAuth service which will represent an API with requests:
+####Task 1: Develop an oAuth service which will represent an API with requests:

 The main workflow of this is that we will: